Recyclable Products

 - Styrofoam can be cut out, painted, glittered

-- bubble wrap can be used to ink up lovely backgrounds
+- bubble wrap can be used as a stamp to ink up lovely backgrounds

 - feathers can be used to paint things or as pretty additions to flowers, cards etc